ustyantsevxx/tele2-profit/README.md

 possible price *(in this case 55 rub if minutes, 1020 rub if gb)*.

 ## TODO
-* Use refresh token to support longer auth persistence (currently 4 hr.)
+* Use refresh token to support longer auth persistence (currently 240 min.)